Deepti1206/Banking_Transaction_Management_RDBMS_SQL/README.md

 ## Methodology

-As a Database Administrator, your role is develop an efficient and scalable database that will help company achieve their goal in terms of managing data.
+As a Database Administrator, your role is to develop an efficient and scalable database that will help company achieve their goal in terms of managing data.
 In order to do that first you need to start understanding what the company does, what are they looking for, what services they offer, what data they have, what are the types of data, how they are collecting it, what systems they have, what is their end goal in terms of data output and so on.
 Some of the questions are given in the **Business Questions** section.
 You can follow the following steps:

 - **Understand the Company**: As a Database Administrator, your first step is to understand the company's operations.
 This involves learning about the company's services, data types, data collection methods, existing systems, and its data-related goals.